auth0/docs/articles/tokens/set-access-token-format.md

 When the **audience** is set to a custom API and the **scope** parameter includes the `openid` value, then the generated Access Token will be a JWT valid for both [retrieving the user's profile](/api/authentication#get-user-info) and for accessing the custom API.
 The `aud` claim of this JWT will include two values: `${account.namespace}/userinfo` and your custom API's unique identifier.

 :::panel Use RS256 for multiple audiences
-If you set a custom API audience and also use `scope=openid` in your request, then your custom API must use **RS256** (read [how to change an API's settings](/apis#api-settings)).
+If you set a custom API audience and also use `scope=openid` in your request, then your custom API must use **RS256** (see [how to change an API's settings](/apis#api-settings)).
 For security reasons, tokens signed with HS256 can hold only one audience.
 This also applies if you have set a **Default Audience** at your [API Authorization settings](${manage_url}/#/tenant).
 :::

 ::: warning
-Remember that the application should not depend on the Access Token to be any specific format, but instead treat the Access Token as opaque.
+Remember that the application should not depend on the Access Token to be any specific format; instead treat the Access Token as opaque.
 It is meant **only** for the API.
 :::